kitconcept/.github/profile/README.md

 ## Plone Open Source Community

-We are a vital part of the Plone Open Source Community.
-All our team members are Plone core developers.
-We have three Plone Foundation Members.
-Our team members server on the Plone Board of Directors, the Volto Team, The Framework Team, The Release Team and the Roadmap Team.
+We are a vital part of the Plone Community and Plone Foundation.

-Plone Board Of Directors:

-- Victor Fernandez de Alba
-- Érico Andrei

-Plone Foundation Members:

-- Timo Stollenwerk
-- Victor Fernandez de Alba
-- Érico Andrei
+All our team members are Plone core developers, and also members of community teams like Volto, AI, CI/CD, and Release.

 Volto Team: